How we select our pupils and what you need to consider. There are 4 stages:

-Applications are considered and marked by individual members of the pupillage committee.
+Your application forms are considered and marked by a member of the pupillage committee.

 The committee members are all practicing barristers and members of Chambers.